memelissa/cse15l-lab-reports/lab-report-2-week-4.md

 ## Code Change 1: No Command Line Argument

-A problem we encountered occured when the program was not given an argument in the command line.
-The failure-inducing input that produced this error was the result of not including/referencing a test file when running the command, `java MarkdownParse`.
-Therefore, the bug in the program can be found in the main method when it tries to access `args[0]` when no test file was presented, resulting in the symptom that presented an `ArrayIndexOutOfBoundsException` error.
-This bug can be fixed with the addition of an `if-statement` that checks for an argument.

 **Link to file with failure-inducing input:** In this case, there is no test file that results in a failure-indicing input because the bug occurs when a test file argument is not passed in the command line.

 ### Code Change from Github & Symptom